kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 4. Variables

 * MUST be all camelcased
-* MUST NOT be separated by an underscore
+* MUST NOT be separated by underscores
 * Variables of object type MUST starts from an uppercase letter
 * Variables of primitive types MUST starts from a lowercase letter
-* Arrays MAY be tract as primitives or as objects in accordance with the situation
+* Arrays MAY be tract both: as primitives or as objects

 #### &#10006; Incorrect